 Your Smartphone Deserves Linux

-In short, help out!
-And if you can code, why not offer the benefit of your experience to one of the development projects?
+If you can code, why not offer the benefit of your experience to one of the development projects?
 Better still, you could even start developing your own mobile version of Linux using the Halium project.